-Flexible Solutions International, Ir or tipping laws or regulations may knowledge that I have received and read a copy of the Insider Trace, and agree to comply with its terms.
-I understand that violation of subject me to severe civil and/or criminal penalties, and that violaties the to discipline by the Company up to and including termination. y with its terms.
-I understand that violation of insider trading ivil and/or criminal penalties, and that violation of the terms
+I, \\\\\\, hereby acknowledge that I have received and read a copy of the Insider Trading Policy of Flexible Solutions International, Inc. and agree to comply with its terms.
+I understand that violation of insider trading or tipping laws or regulations may subject me to severe civil and/or criminal penalties, and that violation of the terms of the above-titled policy may subject me to discipline by the Company up to and including termination for cause.

 Signature Date

 (Print Name)

 8